percona/percona-xtradb-cluster/doc/source/configure.rst

 :variable:`pxc_strict_mode`

-  :ref:`pxc-strict-mode` is enabled by default and set to ``ENFORCING``, which blocks the use of experimental and unsupported features in |PXC|.
+  :ref:`pxc-strict-mode` is enabled by default and set to ``ENFORCING``, which blocks the use of tech preview features and unsupported features in |PXC|.

 |binlog_format|_